 As Robert Burns’ poem begins, “Oh, would some power the us the gift, to see ourselves as others see us.”
-Outside perspective is the greatest value an outside agency can deliver.
+Outside perspective is the greatest value an outside agency or consultant can deliver.
 We all have blind spots and it’s easy to develop a culture of “groupthink,” where everyone on the team makes the same assumptions and decisions.

 It’s hard to see the forest for the trees in a small business when you are worried about product delivery, customer service, and cash flow.
 Find an advisor you trust to bring new ideas and a fresh perspective.

 Beware of the Curse of Knowledge

 No outside agency will ever understand your business like you do.
 You are an expert in your field and know your products or services inside and out.
 Believe it or not, sometimes that well-earned expertise can hinder your marketing efforts.

 Do you speak in acronyms or “shop talk” leaving your customers scratching their heads?
 The curse of knowledge — when you assume others have the same understanding you do — may have you communicating on an entirely different wavelength than those you need to connect with the most.

 You might be explaining the latest and coolest feature of your product, while a potential customer doesn’t yet understand how your product works or how that shiny, new feature could possibly benefit them.